 Alnico and Neodymium Bar Magnet

 It will be incomplete to talk about bar magnets and not mention Alnico bar magnet and neodymium bar magnet.
-The primary components of Alnico magnets are aluminum, nickel, cobalt, and iron.
+The primary components of Alnico magnets are aluminium, nickel, cobalt, and iron.
 These magnets produce a strong magnetic field and retain their magnetic property even under extreme heat.
 Neodymium bar magnets are made with a mixture of neodymium, boron, and iron.
 These are both extremely powerful magnets but very brittle.